-Points Scholarly Engagement and Activities Maintenance of equivalent Maintenance of SA or SP status requires two (2) peer-reviewed journal articles (PRJs) or its equivalent 9 PRJ in Highest Quality or Tier 1 journal or its equivalent 6 Quality PRJ or its equivalent 3 Low-quality PRJ or its equivalent Intellectual Co ontributions that are Non-Qualifying for PRJ or Its Equivalent 2-3 pts./ activity Presentations, reports, case reports, non-refereed journal articles, grants, and other significant scholarly activities.
+Points Scholarly Engagement and Activities Maintenance of SA or SP status requires two (2) peer-reviewed journal articles (PRJs) or its equivalent 9 PRJ in Highest Quality or Tier 1 journal or its equivalent 6 Quality PRJ or its equivalent 3 Low-quality PRJ or its equivalent Intellectual Co ontributions that are Non-Qualifying for PRJ or Its Equivalent 2-3 pts./ activity Presentations, reports, case reports, non-refereed journal articles, grants, and other significant scholarly activities.
 Points will depend on the impact value.
 Minor Scholar ly Activities or Engagement Max 1 pt. per year Reviewing or discussing ICs, media engagements, presentations at non-academic forums and working papers Points Practitioner Engagement and Activities Activities Belo status w Qualify for PRJ Equivalent for PA Status Only with 1 PRJ required for PA 3 High impact, nonrefereed practice oriented intellectual contributions Higher Impact Activity or Engagement not generating an intellectual contribution 3 Significant work, consulting, or professional leadership.
 Holding a dean or department chair position Medium Impa ct Activity or Engagement 2 Medium impact, nonrefereed practice oriented intellectual contributions Relevant, active service on Boards of Directors or Audit Committee and professional development for certification Lower Impact Activity or Engagement 1 pt. per semester Continuing professional education experiences or engagement with business or other organizational leaders or activities to demonstrate currency in teaching area.

-Additional Pro Additional Professional Engagement 4 Currently hold an active recognized Professional Certification or Licensure relevant to the subject(s) taught.
-12 Currently hold (or within 5 years held) a management or executive position closely related to the area of teaching responsibility Points Instructional Engagement and Activities (Maximum 12 points in this category can be used for IP status) Annual Lead status) Annual Leadership Activities & Higher Order Professional Development (1required for IP status) 2 pts. per acti Leadership in teaching and learning workshops or in assurance of learning Participation at regional or national conferences with instructional related presentations Semester Ac Semester Activities with Lower Order Professional Development 1 pt. per activ per activity Active participation in assurance of learning Read/rate student assessment tasks to measure CBA and/or department learning outcomes 1/2 pt./ activity
+Additional Professional Engagement 4 Currently hold an active recognized Professional Certification or Licensure relevant to the subject(s) taught.
+12 urrently hold (or within 5 years held) a management or executive position osely related to the area of teaching responsibility Points Instructional Engagement and Activities (Maximum 12 points in this category can be used for IP status) Annual Lead status) lership Activities & Higher Order Professional Development (1required for IP 2 pts. per activity Leadership in teaching and learning workshops or in assurance of learning Participation at regional or national conferences with instructional related presentations Semester Ac Semester Activities with Lower Order Professional Development 1 pt. per activ vity Active participation in assurance of learning Read/rate student assessment tasks to measure CBA and/or department learning outcomes 1/2 pt./ activit / activity Participation in teaching and learning workshops Attending CATL, CBA, or AOL workshops, retreats, brown bags, etc.